-This is a collection of quotes and images from books, articles, movies, or something I have heard and found thought-provoking or inspirational/aspirational.
-Quotes and words are not separated by topic because—contrary to what some would have you believe—life is not by topics.
-New ones on top (to translate to English or other languages, I recommend Reverso).
+This is a collection of quotes and images from books, articles, movies, or something I have heard and found thought-provoking, inspirational or aspirational.
+Quotes and words are not separated by topic because—contrary to what some would have you believe—life is not lived by topics.
+New words on top (to translate to English or other languages, I recommend Reverso).

 Today stories are what they are, with neither a beginning nor an end necessarily, without key scenes, without a dramatic arc, without catharsis.
 They can be made up of tatters, of fragments, as unbalanced as the lives we lead. - From "The Architecture of Vision: Writings and Interviews on Cinema", by Michelangelo Antonioni.

 Cuando el equipo lo necesita, está - Diego Armando Maradona, explaining in an interview why Cristiano Ronaldo is a great player.